Harsha100722/Excel-Bike_Sales_DashBoard/README.md

 ## 🚀 How to Use This Project
 1. Download the Excel files
 2. Open the dashboard file
-3. Use slicers and filters to explore insights
+3. Use filters to explore insights
 4. Review cleaned data and analysis sheets

 ---